 Below is one of the series of Christopher Wallis windows from the former Robinson Memorial United Church, that were moved to the Colborne Street United Church .

 Below is a unique cross shaped lightbox that contains stained glass panels illustrating the symbols that make up the United Church logo.
 The oak frames of the four doors form a cross in the middle of the lightbox.
-This lightbox was installed in the Point Edward United Church.
+This lightbox was originally installed in the Point Edward United Church.
+When the church in Point Edward was closed, the lightbox was moved to the Chapel at Central United Church in Sarnia.

 Below is a light box that we installed at the Villages United Church in Granton, Ontario.
 The window came from the Lucan United Church when the two churches amalgamated.
 This window is lit with LED lighting for long life and low maintenance.
 The oak was stained to match the existing wood work in the church.